 [Touch Activated] A simple short touch on the top of this LED...

 [Brightness Memory Setting] You can adjust the brightness to suit...

 [Must-Have Versatile Night Light Lamp] A night lamp suits all.
 For...

 12. Relax and don’t stress.

-By having a dedicated nursing station you are already allowing yourself to be more relaxed.
+By having a dedicated nursing station, you are already allowing yourself to be more relaxed.
 Stressed from a fussy baby?
-It could be uncomfortable gas, get your baby relief from gas with these easy tips.
+Your baby could have uncomfortable gas; get your baby relief from gas with these easy tips.

 13. Get plenty of rest.